 The above image shows the voltage regulator with a 0.33 µF capacitor on the input and a 0.1 µF on the output.
-It’s hard to find a good source of info on these capacitor values, but according to this Q&A there’s nothing magically about these values.
+It’s hard to find a good source of info on these capacitor values, but according to this Q&A there’s nothing magical about these values.

-The values you should use depends on a lot of factors.
+The values you should use depend on a lot of factors.
 For example how long the wires are going to be.
 But this article is about how to build a simple power supply circuit, so let’s not complicate things.
 Probably, almost any capacitor value will work.
 It will probably even work without capacitors.

 For the sake of making the output voltage “a little bit stable”, I’m going to use a 1 µF capacitor on the output.
-I’ll skip the input capacitor, because there will be a capacitor in this position anyway – just keep reading.
+I’ll skip the input capacitor because there will be a capacitor in this position anyway – just keep reading.